 Warnings and Precautions

 TOPAMAX® may cause eye problems.
 Serious eye problems include: sudden decrease in vision with or without eye pain and redness; blockage of fluid in the eye causing increased pressure in the eye (secondary angle closure glaucoma).
 These eye problems can lead to permanent loss of vision if not treated.
 You should call your healthcare professional right away if you have any new eye symptoms.

 TOPAMAX® may cause decreased sweating and increased body temperature (fever).
 People, especially children, should be watched for signs of decreased sweating and fever, especially in hot temperatures.
 Some people may need to be hospitalized for this condition.
-Call your healthcare provider right away if you have a high or persistent fever or decreased sweating.
+Call your healthcare provider right away if you have a high or persistent fever, a fever that does not go away or decreased sweating.